 Mir – 2021 CoE Outstanding Senior

-The College of Engineering recognizes the 2021 graduating senior who has the highest GPA from each degree program
+The College of Engineering recognizes the graduating senior w/ the highest GPA from each degree program

 Excerpt from COE News article "CoE Announces Outstanding Seniors in Class of 2021"